bcomnes/whoistim.com/README.md

 #### Who is Tim?

 Tim Erickson, 26, is a digital product designer, photographer, videographer and occassional music producer.
+He lives in San Francisco, CA.

 ###### Early life